JJ-Forward/tailify-test/README.md

 ### Prerequisites

-To get the pages running locally download all files and folders, for more information and CDN options for AngularJS and UI router details are below.
+To get the pages running locally download all files and folders and run on a local test server (UI router will not work without) for more information and CDN options for AngularJS and UI router details are below.

 ```